AdobeDocs/commerce-operations.en/help/installation/composer.md

 ## Set file permissions

-You must set read-write permissions for the web server group before you install Adobe Commerce or Magento Open Source.
+You must set read-write permissions for the web server group before you install Adobe Commerce.
 This is necessary so that the command line can write files to the file system.

 ```terminal
 cd /var/www/html/<magento install directory>